 Federal Housing Administration (FHA) Loans

 With FHA loans, you have to pay an upfront MIP (mortgage insurance premium) as well as a monthly MIP fee that will be calculated as part of your monthly mortgage payment.
 MIP must be paid for over the life of the loan if you put less than 10% down.
+Learn more about FHA loan requirements.

 Which should you choose?